tesseract-ocr/tessdoc/ImproveQuality.md

 #### Too big borders

 Big borders (especcially single letter/digit or one word on big background) can cause problems ("empty page").
-Please try to crop you input image to text area with resonable border (e.g. 10 pt).
+Please try to crop you input image to text area with reasonable border (e.g. 10 pt).

 #### Scanning border Removal